baktistr/baktistr/README.md

 - ⚡ Fun fact: ...
 -->

-- 🚩 I’m currently an employee of @TelkomIndonesia
+- 🚩 I’m currently a Data Scientist @TelkomIndonesia
 - 👨‍👩‍👧 I’m a husband, and father of one adorable daughter
 - 🌱 I’m currently learning basic data structures and algorithms
 - 🏫 I have BSc. and MSc. in Electrical Engineering
 - 🤟 I have a big interest in Cyber Security & Data Science field
-- 💨 I'm pursuing EJPT, PNPT, & OSCP this year !
+- 💨 I'm pursuing EJPT, PNPT, & OSCP this year, Wish me Luck

 Feel Free to contact me !!